mriale/PyDPainter/docs/tools/src/fill.md

 <img src="fill-defaut.png">

 Some buttons are ghosted until you select one of the 5 **Gradient** and most importantly a color which is already in a [range](../../menus/src/palette.md#range.).
-Select one of the grey color to be sure.
+Select one of the gray color to be sure.
 The options in the requester are explained in the following paragraphs.

 ## Solid

 **Solid** fills with the current color with no added effects.
 If you paint or fill your shape using the left button, the shape is filled with the foreground color.
 If you paint or fill your shape using the right mouse button, it is filled with the background color (often black).
-It's the mode by default, if you never open **Fill Type** or used some basic Pixel Art program, you know it.
+It's the mode by default, if you never open **Fill Type** or use a basic Pixel Art program, you've seen it.
 | ![solid fill](solid-fill-ex.png) |
 | :----: |
 | *Filled rectangle, filled circle, filled ellipse, filled polygon, and Fill tool.* |